inshapardaz/api/docs/resources/word.md

 #### relations

-Link to get words relationships
+Link to get words relationships.
+See [Relations](../dictionary/relationships.md) for further details.

 #### update